 4. Pick Your Parks.

 You will have to decide how much of the Disney Parks you can logically experience with your family.
 You could go all out and use a Park Hopper ticket to hit all the parks.
 Or, you could spend a more leisurely day experiencing just all that one park has to offer.
 To help decide how many parks to visit, be aware of the predicted crowds on the dates you have chosen to visit.
 Wait times should be taken into account.

 Ideally, go in September, November, January, and May, as they are the months with lower crowds.
 Check the crowd calendar for the date you are going and see if that changes your mind as to what parks to visit.
 Also take into account the ages of your children.
 Little ones may not be able to keep with an intense plan to park hop.
 Teens might be bored with only staying in one park.

 Bringing little ones to Disney World?
-You need to check out these awesome tips for experiencing Disney with preschoolers.
+You need to check out these awesome tips for experiencing Disney with preschoolers and grandparents.

 5. Buy Tickets Online in Advance.

 Don’t wait to get to the parks to purchase your Disney World one day ticket.
 Buy it in advance online.
 The last thing you want to do is spend precious time waiting in a line to buy a ticket or even to pick them up at Will Call.
 You can now have your tickets linked to your Magic Band when you buy them in advance.
 This means you can breeze right through the gates as soon as you arrive.
 Dole whip here you come!